- Album Title: TBD

 Two song titles have already surfaced online, though it's unclear if they're meant for her album: "Something New" and "Step Up."

-In early 2020, Kelly will release a new single, among her "favorite songs" of her career.
-It's been registered online as "I Dare You To Love."
+Throughout early 2020, fans anticipated Kelly's new single, among her "favorite songs" of her career.
+It was registered online as "I Dare You To Love."

 Finally, on April 2nd, Kelly announced that "I Dare You" would be released on April 16th.
 It's out now, and comes in six versions: the solo English version sung entirely by Kelly, plus five duet versions, each song in the featured artist's native language.
 Kelly has said it's a standalone single, so it may not appear on her upcoming album.